Microsoft threatens to pull Gab services over anti-Semitic posts

 - More Seattle-area home sellers lower list prices as market cools way down

-The action Thursday shows how the tech industry’s efforts to tackle hate speech online is extending beyond big social-media services like Facebook and Google’s YouTube to cloud-computing companies that provide web-hosting services to smaller sites.
+The action Thursday shows how the tech industry’s efforts to tackle hate speech online are extending beyond big social-media services like Facebook and Google’s YouTube to cloud-computing companies that provide web-hosting services to smaller sites.
 Some of those smaller sites can gain traffic by welcoming users who have been kicked off larger platforms.

 Gab was founded in the summer of 2016 by Andrew Torba, a conservative entrepreneur who had previously run a social-media marketing company.
 The site pitches itself as an alternative to Twitter, which has been trying to control extreme and offensive discourse on its service.
 A handful of high-profile right-wing Twitter users have established a presence on Gab.
 Some of the content posted on the service led Apple and Google to refuse to distribute its smartphone app through their app stores.
 Torba has welcomed the mantle of oppressed outsider, saying that Gab’s main political conviction is the defense of free speech.

 Facebook and YouTube on Monday suspended conspiracy theorist Alex Jones from their platforms after concluding some of his posts violated their policies.
 That followed similar action by Apple and Spotify Technology.
-The moves have ignited a debate about balancing free speech rights online with policies that discourage hateful and threatening content.
+The moves have ignited a debate about balancing free-speech rights online with policies that discourage hateful and threatening content.